 - Given Funding for resident services will be expanded beyond the previous .5 FTE service coordinator. - Explore What are the types of needs and services envisioned?
-What specific partnerships can be expanded or initiated with service providers in the community?
+What specific partnerships can be expanded or initiated with service providers in the community? - Given funding for property management will be staffed to provide adequate property management functions to contribute to housing stability and success in housing.

 - Residents services staff are contracting with a service provider to do a needs assessment with current residents.
-The survey will be conducted in August/September, by Trash for Peace. - Successful staffing model would include Resident Services Coordinator, contracted Youth Services Coordinator, and Community Builders (site residents) - Resident services staff will work in collaboration with community providers to coordinate services leading to educational success, housing stability, workforce development, health and wellbeing, asset development, and social capital. - Home Forward staff will expand current partnerships with the following services providers in the community: - o Multiservice: Trash for Peace, Portland Parks and Recreation, Feel the Noise Arts Program - Healthcare focus: Concordia School of Nursing, University of Portland School of Nursing, Janus Youth Program, Meals on Wheels - o Culturally-specific services: NAYA/NARA, Hacienda CDC, IRCO, SEI, POIC - Education & Workforce focus: Portland Community College, WorkSource, Faubion School, Woodlawn Elementary School, Vernon Elementary School, St. Andrews Elementary School, Save First, Innovative Changes
+The survey will be conducted in August/September, by Trash for Peace. - Successful staffing model would include Resident Services Coordinator, contracted Youth Services Coordinator, and Community Builders (site residents) - Resident services staff will work in collaboration with community providers to coordinate services leading to educational success, housing stability, workforce development, health and wellbeing, asset development, and social capital. - Home Forward staff will expand current partnerships with the following services providers in the community: - Multiservice: Trash for Peace, Portland Parks and Recreation, Feel the Noise Arts Program - Healthcare focus: Concordia School of Nursing, University of Portland School of Nursing, Janus Youth Program, Meals on Wheels - Culturally-specific services: NAYA/NARA, Hacienda CDC, IRCO, SEI, POIC - Education & Workforce focus: Portland Community College, WorkSource, Faubion School, Woodlawn Elementary School, Vernon Elementary School, St. Andrews Elementary School, Save First, Innovative Changes